Researchers look at the cortical surface of the adolescent brain to determine if cannabis is harmful.

 The result?
 The researchers observed no difference between cannabis and non-cannabis users participating in this study.
 Furthermore, there was no change in cortical thickness (relating to cannabis consumption) regardless of the age of onset of cannabis use.

 Additionally, an important point is that this study had a much larger sample size than previous ones: 261 participants vs. 30-74 participants.
 Small sample size can cause error in information perception.
-This is because it does not represent the larger population and it is important to represent the larger population in order to have valid conclusions about the results.
+This is because it does not represent the larger population.
+It is important to have a large enough sample to represent the larger population.

-In conclusion, the 2019 study tells us that cannabis is not responsible for negative changes to the cortical surface of the brain.
+In conclusion, the 2019 study tells us that cannabis is not likely to be responsible for negative changes to the cortical surface of the brain.
 Of course, we still do not recommend underage consumption of cannabis.
-The brain doesn’t complete development until the age of 24.
+Basically, the brain doesn’t complete development until the age of 24.
 This study doesn’t cover off all of the things that could go wrong in that.

 |↑1||Deborah S Hasin, Charles P O’Brien, Marc Auriacombe, Guilherme Borges, Kathleen Bucholz, Alan Budney, Wilson M Compton, Thomas Crowley, Walter Ling, Nancy M Petry, Marc Schuckit, Bridget F Grant.
 DSM-5 Criteria for Substance Use Disorders: Recommendations and Rationale.
 American Journal of Psychiatry (2013).
 DOI:https://doi.org/10.1176/appi.ajp.2013.12060782|